w3c/svgwg/master/painting.md

        alt="An example with a fallback solid paint fill." src="images/painting/fallback_paint.svg">
     <p class="caption">The left rectangle shows the expected fill if MyHatch is defined.
-    The right rectangle shows the expected fill if MyHatch is missing.</p>
+    The right rectangle shows the expected fill if MyHatch is missing.
   </div>
 </div>